SYK-08/nuttx/README.md

    - Configure the device drivers,
    - Configure the application options on top of this.

-This is pretty straight forward for creating new configurations but may be less intuitive for modifying existing configurations.
+This is pretty straightforward for creating new configurations but may be less intuitive for modifying existing configurations.

 Another ncurses-based tool that is an option to kconfig-mconf is kconfig-nconf.
-The differences are primary in in the aesthetics of the UI.
+The differences are primarily in in the aesthetics of the UI.
 If you have kconfig-nconf built, then you can invoke that front end
 with: